 Calculate your LifeTime Value

 The first thing you need to do is figure out the average amount of revenue that your customers pay you over their entire lifetime.
 You can do these calculations in a simple Google Spreadsheet, any database or Excel.
-I’ve created a free example Excel spreadsheet here for you to download.

 - Assign each customer a unique ID.
 This could be their email address or a unique integer.